Schepp/HTTP-headers/markdown/performance.md

 <p class="fragment">Which means that the first call to a server will always be w/o Client Hints</p>
 ---

-Servers may also tell the client for how long it wants there hints sent over (as a time delta from now):
+Servers may also tell the client for how long it wants hints to be sent over (as a time delta from now):

 ```
 Accept-CH: DPR, Width, Viewport-Width